 Feeding Instructions & Contraindications

-Add OVVET Oral Care™ daily fresh drinking water.
+Add OVVET Oral Care™ daily to fresh drinking water.
 1 level scoop (1 scoop = 2g) is mixed with 1 litre of fresh water.
 The bottle may be capped and stored out of light in a cool place.
 Refill drinking bowl as needed.

 Small dog/cat < 5 – 12kg